ACTRI KL2 Eligibility Information

 Applications that do not adhere to these guidelines will be viewed as non-responsive and may be removed from consideration.

-The call for applications for 2018 is now open.
+The call for applications for 2018 is now closed.

 *ACTRI partner research institutions include San Diego State University, J. Craig Venter Institute, Sanford-Burnham Prebys Medical Research Institute, Salk Institute, and La Jolla Institute for Allergy and Immunology.